Is Rain Barrel Water Safe For Vegetable Gardens?

 You will need to have three things in place to ensure the water never turns bad or into a mold and algae-infested problem.
 These are the things you should consider while building the initial framework of the system, and you should never ignore them in favor of building with more ease.

 • Sealed System: The system needs to be entirely sealed when you are not working on it, ensuring that the only things that can enter the tanks are water and air to relieve pressure.
 Many people forget that you need to keep it entirely sealed and that even a slow leak can cause unwanted contamination.
-Once mold and algae start growing inside the tank, it can be challenging to remove.
+Once mold and algae start growing inside the tank, they can be challenging to remove.

 • No Sunlight: It might not always be possible, but the barrel you are using should receive as little as possible sunlight each day.
-This keeps the water inside from heating up and stops any unwanted bacteria easily and comfortably growing inside the barrel.
+This keeps the water inside from heating up and stops any unwanted bacteria from easily and comfortably growing inside the barrel.
 Many times, people are unaware that just the presence of the sun can cause much unwanted bacterial growth in water systems.

 • Filtered Intake: It is a more controversial addition to the world of rain barrels but adding in small filters before the initial intakes can help stop a lot of unwanted large debris from entering your system.
 Some of the best systems will have weir systems that capture any unwanted leaves or seeds before they get the chance of getting lodged inside your water barrel system.